tempelaar-team/qclab-dev/docs/user_guide/model.rst

 Adiabatic Basis
 ---------------

-Within an adiabatic basis the Hamiltonian likewise consists of three terms, however th
+Within an adiabatic basis the Hamiltonian likewise consists of the same three terms of the quantum-classical Hamiltonian (where now the coordinate dependent adiabatic potential energies are included in :math:`\hat{H}_{\mathrm{q-c}(q)`) and a derivative coupling tensor that describes the rotation of the adiabatic basis with respect to the classical coordinate.
+This tensor is given by

-where now all quantum terms depend on the classical coordinate and as such have been absorbed into :math:`\hat{H}_{\mathrm{q-c}}(q)`.
-In order to be fully defined, one must also supply the derivative coupling tensor,

 .. math::